Machine learning classification of black holes in the mass--spin diagram: Classifying black holes

 Intermediate‑mass black holes (IMBHs; $\approx 10^2\,\Msol$ to $10^5\,\Msol$) occupy a contentious region between well-established stellar‑mass and supermassive regimes.
 EM candidates in ultra‑luminous and hyper-luminous X‑ray sources, dynamical globular clusters, or dwarf galaxies are numerous but have yet to be confirmed confidently \citep{2020ARA&A..58..257G}.
 Meanwhile, recent GW events with LVK (e.g., GW190521, GW200220, GW231123) concretely confirm the presence of lower-end IMBHs, offering glimpses into this apparent mass gap.

-The traditional tripartite division—stellar, intermediate, supermassive—is a human‑constructed taxonomy based on discovery methods and observational biases: EM surveys select high‑luminosity or high‑mass remnants, and GW detections sample different redshift and mass ranges.
+The traditional tripartite division—stellar, intermediate, supermassive—is a human‑constructed taxonomy based on discovery methods and observational biases: EM surveys select high‑luminosity or high‑mass remnants, and GW detections of stellar-mass and intermediate mass black holes sample different redshift and mass ranges.
 For example, pulsar timing arrays are more sensitive to high-mass, low redshift supermassive black-hole binaries, and LISA will be sensitive to lower mass black holes to high redshift.
 These selection effects correlate with mass--spin trends inherently tied to astrophysical origins.
 In this subsection we examine whether machine learning with \textsc{Scikit-learn} \cite{2011JMLR...12.2825P} can discover these human‑assigned distinctions using only mass and spin features.

-First, we generate a toy dataset comprising two populations: stellar‑mass black holes with spin magnitudes uniformly distributed between 0 and 1, and supermassive black holes with spins uniformly between 0.9 and 1.
+First, we generate a toy dataset comprising two populations that reflect observed masses and spins (see Table~\ref{Table:summary_BHs}): stellar‑mass black holes with spin magnitudes uniformly distributed between 0 and 1, and supermassive black holes with spins uniformly between 0.9 and 1.
 Figure \ref{F:IMBHgap} shows how a Gaussian mixture model (left panel) and k-means (right panel) for clustering on this bimodal distribution successfully separates stellar and supermassive populations due to the simple mass-spin correlations.
 We perform this clustering in log-mass space to ensure proper feature scaling.
-This hints toward a potential for machine learning methods to reproduce—and ultimately refine—existing classifications, anticipate new categories as datasets grow, and identify selection biases inherent in human-based taxonomy.
+This hints toward a potential for machine learning methods to reproduce—and ultimately refine—existing classifications, anticipate new categories as datasets grow, and identify biases inherent in human-based taxonomy.

 Building on this preliminary test, next we construct a more astrophysically realistic black hole continuum in Figure \ref{F:continuum}.
 Here, we sample three initial mass functions (the same ones used to population Fig.~\ref{F:redshift}) corresponding to stellar, intermediate-mass (uniform), and supermassive populations, and we assign each regime spin magnitude distributions of increasing concentration: uniform in [0,1] for stellar, bimodal for intermediate, and high spins ($\chi\gtrsim 0.8$) for supermassive black holes.
 This theoretical dataset can challenge unsupervised learning algorithms to discover three clusters without knowledge of their labels.